 - Equity securities: These include common stock, domestic, international and absolute return equity funds.
 Domestic securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the fiscal year.
 Securities traded in the over-the counter market and listed securities for which no sale was reported on that date are valued at the last reported bid price.
-International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2019 and 2018.
-Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings. - Real estate: Real estate funds are valued using their respective net asset value ("NAV") as of September 30, 2019 and 2018.
+International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2020 and 2019.
+Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings. - Real estate: Real estate funds are valued using their respective net asset value ("NAV") as of September 30, 2020 and 2019.
 The most significant input into the NAV of such funds is the fair value of the investment holdings.
-These holdings are valued by the general partners on a quarterly or semi-annual basis, in conjunction with management and investment advisors. - Notes receivable: The market value for notes receivable represents estimated fair value as a quoted price is not available.
+These holdings are valued by the general partners on a quarterly or semi-annual basis, in conjunction with management and investment advisors.